elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 So there is a need to check that everything is correctly setup in the sidecar container and the call to the ES API succeeds.

-If the sidecar container is not ready, the Elasticsearch container is impacted because the pod is considered not ready and Kubernetes stop to send traffic to the pod.
+If the sidecar container is not ready, the Elasticsearch container is impacted because the pod is considered not ready and Kubernetes stops to send traffic to the pod.
 We must accept that the two containers are intimately linked.
 A sidecar failure can impact the Elasticsearch availability by design.

 However Go binaries that do simple things are very fast to start and very reliable.